Skip to main content

 Aggregate

 Root of a cluster of related entities.
-Defines transactional and consistency boundaries.
+Models the consistency boundary persisted by a repository.

 Key Differences